adoart/adoart.github.io/content/english/portfolio/project-3.md

   content: "https://learn.unity.com/submission/60350f8fedbc2a21b8b10836"
 ---

-This project was made during the course of Unity Junior Programmer Pathway.
-One of the exercises of the course was to use a provided prototype that was counting some balls falling inside a box and showing the results.
-We could then make anything as long it would implement the same features, counting balls and showing the results.
-Since I have been exploring the VR area I thought "Lets make a VR basketball game!" and so it was, a couple of assets from Sketchfab and we have a HoopsVR.
+#### From Basic Prototype to VR Hoops

+This VR basketball game, HoopsVR, wasn't built from scratch!
+Instead, it began as an exercise within the Unity Junior Programmer Pathway course.
+The course provided a starting point - a prototype that counted balls falling into a box - and challenged students to use this foundation to create something unique.

+#### Spark of Inspiration

+Drawing upon my recent interest in VR, I seized the opportunity to transform the ball-counting prototype into a dynamic virtual reality experience.
+"Let's make a VR basketball game!"
+I thought, and with that, the concept of HoopsVR was born.

+#### Building the Experience

+To bring this vision to life, assets from Sketchfab were used.
+Integrating these assets with the modified counting mechanic formed the core gameplay of HoopsVR.
+Players had to shoot virtual basketballs into a hoop, with each successful shot triggering the counting mechanism and providing visual feedback (like a scoreboard) within the VR environment.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/FDFCWDKubxY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-#### Project Details

-HoopsVR was made using Unity and includes technics like physics and VR.
+<br><br/>